-Since 1953, the Swedish Midsummer’s Eve is always on a Friday between the 19 and 25 of June.
+Since 1953, the Swedish Midsummer’s Eve is always on a Friday and falls between the 19th and 25th of June.

-The maypole is decorated with leaves and sometimes with flowers.
+You can find Maypoles in all kinds of public places.
+They are decorated with leaves and sometimes with flowers.
 The most common form looks a bit like a cross with two wreaths at the ends.
 But there are local traditions for maypoles.
 They can have many different shapes and decorations.

 Your Ancestor’s Midsummer in Sweden

-The encyclopedias from 1886 and 1913 describe Midsummer in the same way.
-Swedes danced around the maypole.
+Already at this time, Swedes danced around the maypole.
 The houses were decorated with leaves and flowers.
 Stockholm had a special leaf market for leafy boughs and toys.
 In some regions people still lit bonfires.

 A long tradition

-Swedes have celebrated Midsummer for nearly 600 years, maybe even longer.
-As with all traditions, a lot has stayed the same through the centuries, and some things have changed.
+As we have seen, Swedes have celebrated Midsummer for nearly 600 years, maybe even longer.
+And as with all traditions, a lot has stayed the same through the centuries, and some things have changed.